fyrox-book/fyrox-book.github.io/src/scripting/plugin.md

 {{#include ../code/snippets/src/scripting/context.rs:plugin_context}}
 ```

-Amount of time (in seconds) that passed from creation of the engine.
-Keep in mind, that
-this value is **not** guaranteed to match real time.
-A user can change delta time with
-which the engine "ticks" and this delta time affects elapsed time.

 - `scenes` - a scene container, could be used to manage game scenes - add, remove, borrow.
 An example of scene loading
 is given in the previous code snippet in `Game::new()` method.
 - `resource_manager` - is used to load external resources (scenes, models, textures, animations, sound buffers, etc.) from